ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 - Eagerly loaded modules are always bundled in the main bundle
 - Lazy loaded modules have their own bundle file

+## Note

+Most of the learnings in this blog post apply not only to components but to directives and pipes as well.
+I use components as a drop in replacement for components/directives/pipes to keep it simple.

 ## Why do we need NgModules?

 With Ivy, one of the main reasons we need NgModules is to register components, directives and pipes.